meepcat55/Wireless-Deck-to-TV/README.md

 - low latency networking enabled

-*If you find any bugs please report them I will try and fix them if I can*
+*If you find any bugs please report them I will try and fix them if I can* I hate this code base and how manual this is so im working on rewriting the entire structure